 9. Always Mind the DIY Approach

-Lastly, While all the approaches covered here have been DIY in nature, don’t forget the most crucial tip in all this, which is minding your own personal safety.
+Lastly, while all the approaches covered here have been DIY in nature, don’t forget the most crucial tip in all this, which is minding your own personal safety.

 It is easy to forget that roof maintenance is often dangerous, so please take the necessary safety precautions when doing any of these roof maintenance tips.